 As the off-payroll reforms bed in we are now seeing the commercial impact on the flexible labour market.
-An example of this is the IR35 changes being quoted as one of the leading factors behind the shortage of HGV drivers.
-The resultant economic impact of labour shortages, mismanaged IR35 responses and a resurgence in the flexible labour market is creating a perfect storm.
+An example of this is the IR35 legislation changes being quoted as one of the leading factors behind the shortage of HGV drivers.
+The resultant economic impact of labour shortages, mismanaged IR35 legislation responses and a resurgence in the flexible labour market is creating a perfect storm.

-Clarity in respect to IR35 determinations and working options is crucial for contractors too.
+Clarity in respect to IR35 accountancy determinations and working options is crucial for contractors too.
 Flexibility is now needed in the way contractors operate and seeking the support of one trusted partner to help manage inside and outside assignments will prove indispensable going forward.

 Intouch Accounting’s customers are now benefitting from our unique contractor accountancy service called Flex.
 Flex allows contractors to switch between an umbrella or a Limited Company working with a wrap-around of specialist contractor accountancy, tax advisory, legal and financial services tailored to their circumstances.